s-r-e-e-r-a-j/s-r-e-e-r-a-j/README.md

 - 🔧 I have intermediate skills in Bash scripting to automate tasks and create tools for ethical hacking and security testing.

-- 🛡️ Focused on ethical hacking—exploring exploitation techniques, real-world attack scenarios, and penetration testing to enhance offensive security skills.
+- 🛡️ Focused on ethical hacking—exploring exploitation techniques, real-world attack scenarios, and penetration testing to strengthen offensive security skills.

 - 🔍 I have an interest in creating ethical hacking tools and resources for legal and controlled use